 I'll go beyond the obvious stuff such as sharing tools but will also give you some examples of how listening on social media (and elsewhere) and doing something with the things you "hear" and even can predict opens new doors.
 As long as you think people.

-During lots of conversations with people from the business world, I notice that there still exist a lot of misconceptions about corporate blogs and their importance.
-Sometimes, I even have to explain what blogs actually are.
+When talking with marketers and managers, I notice there still exist a lot of misconceptions about corporate blogs and their importance.
+Sometimes, I even have to explain what blogs actually are, even if the phenomenon of blogging isn't really "new".

 I can tell them about all different kind of blogs, as Debbie Weil summarized in her book about corporate blogging, and what they can do for them.